All-age worship in Christ Church, Colchester … what do we mean by ‘all-age’ worship?

 This report gives ideas on how to best develop and manage volunteers, offers practical suggestions about resources that could be used, and identifies the need to reconsider the ‘Sunday School’ instructional model of Children’s Ministry.

-Teaching on the Church of Ireland Children’s Ministry Certificate course began at the Church of Ireland Theological Institute on 15 October last and the course runs over a number of Saturdays from until next May.
-The programme is also being run at Christ Church Parish Halls, Lisburn, and includes the Building Blocks Conference in Belfast and Dublin (12-19 November).
+Teaching on the Church of Ireland Children’s Ministry Certificate course began at the Church of Ireland Theological Institute two years and the course runs over a number of Saturdays.
+The programme is also being run at Christ Church Parish Halls, Lisburn, and includes the Building Blocks Conferences in Belfast and Dublin.

 This is an exciting training scheme that seeks to resource all those who work with children in the church.
 The material is creative and interactive, and is designed for children’s leaders within the local church.
 The areas covered include: Child Development; Leadership Skills; Programme Planning; Children and Community; Pastoral Awareness; and Spirituality and the Bible.